konradkaminski/serilog-sinks-openobserve-kkp/README.md

   }
 }
 ```

-With provided configuration following code should be send:
+With provided configuration following data will be send to the observability backend:
 ```json
 {"@t":"2023-08-03T20:53:20.2872427Z","@m":"Debug message","@mt":"Debug message","@i":"9515f1e2","@l":"Debug","SourceContext":"OpenObsere.Sample.CustomBackgroundService","Application":"OpenObserve.Tests"}
 ```

-On server side it should looks like:
+On server side it should look like this:
 ```json
 {
   "_i": "9515f1e2",